-(1) The members of the Appeal Board hearing an appeal may confirm or alter the review of the Assessment Committee in respect of which the appeal was made.

-- (2) The decision of the members of the Appeal Board hearing an appeal shall be unanimous or a decision of a majority of those members save that if the members are divided equally in their opinions the member presiding at the hearing shall have a casting vote. - (3) The members of the Appeal Board hearing an appeal shall record a summary of reasons for their decision. - (4) If within 21 days of receipt of the notice furnished in accordance with Article 43(10) a person interested in the appeal (as that term is defined by Article 43(1)) makes a written request for the Appeal Board to do so, the Appeal Board shall give the person a summary of the decision in writing signed by the Chairman or any member of the Appeal Board appointed to hear the appeal.
+- (1) The members of the Appeal Board hearing an appeal may confirm or alter the review of the Assessment Committee in respect of which the appeal was made. - (2) The decision of the members of the Appeal Board hearing an appeal shall be unanimous or a decision of a majority of those members save that if the members are divided equally in their opinions the member presiding at the hearing shall have a casting vote.